informalsystems/hermes/guide/src/commands/relaying/clear.md

 ## `clear packets`

-Thsi command clears outstanding packets on a given channel in both directions, by issuing the appropriate [packet-recvs](/commands/raw/packet.md) and [packet-acks](/commands/raw/packet.md).
+This command clears outstanding packets on a given channel in both directions, by issuing the appropriate [packet-recvs](/commands/raw/packet.md) and [packet-acks](/commands/raw/packet.md).

 ### Usage